sohamrajput7/AI-Enabled-Card-Organizer/README.md

 # AI-Enabled-Card-Organizer
 AI Enabled Card Organizer - Group Project for COMP264

-### Setup AWS CLI using the following commands on Terminal
+### Setup AWS CLI using the following command on Terminal
 ```
 aws configure
 ```